 We have completed our first step to track stocks in Excel.

-Step 2: Get Stocks Information Using Excel’s Built-in Feature
+Step 2: Extracting Stocks Information Using Excel’s Built-in Feature

 This is the most significant step in stock tracking.
 Here, we will extract all the necessary information about those companies’ stocks using the built-in feature of Excel.